Skip to content

 Japan has comprehensive English signage in Tokyo, Kyoto, and Osaka.
 Google Maps + a Suica IC card covers nearly every transport scenario.
 The complexity is geographic: Japan is a long archipelago and covering multiple regions (Tokyo + Kyoto + Osaka + Hiroshima) requires planning, although the Shinkansen makes it manageable.
 If you're mapping out a classic route, our guide to 10 days in Japan: Tokyo to Osaka the right way walks through the logistics in detail.

 South Korea has a slight edge for first-timers due to simpler geography.
-Most highlights fall along a single high-speed rail corridor: Seoul → Gyeongju → Busan in 2.5 hours on the KTX.
+Most highlights fall along a single high-speed rail corridor: Seoul to Busan in about 2.5 hours on the KTX, with Gyeongju a stop along the way.
 Seoul's subway is bilingual and comprehensive.
 The main caveat: use Naver Maps instead of Google Maps for Korean transit routing.

 One honest note on Japan: overtourism has become a real issue.
 In October 2025 alone, nearly 4 million visitors arrived — and hotspots like Arashiyama in Kyoto and Dotonbori in Osaka now feel genuinely overwhelmed at peak times.
-Crowd-management measures (paid entry zones, photography restrictions in certain neighborhoods) are expanding.
+Crowd-management measures are expanding — paid entry zones, photography restrictions in certain neighborhoods, and the tripled departure tax are all part of the same response.
 This doesn't diminish Japan's appeal, but it's worth building itineraries that include less-visited spots alongside the classics.

 So, Which Is Right for You?